exasol/public-knowledgebase/Database-Features/removing-corrupt-data.md

 If the database is still crashing after all of the tables are fixed, you can try to drop all of the indexes in case one of them was also corrupted.
 The steps for this are:

-1. (optional) Run the below query to generate ENFORCE INDEX statements.
+1. Run the below query to generate ENFORCE INDEX statements.
 ```sql
 select 'ENFORCE '||case when IS_LOCAL then 'LOCAL' else 'GLOBAL' end||' INDEX ON "'||INDEX_SCHEMA||'"."'||INDEX_TABLE||'" ('||GROUP_CONCAT(('"'||COLUMN_NAME||'"')  order by
 ordinal_position)||');' from "$EXA_INDEX_COLUMNS" where INDEX_TABLE not like 'RPL:%'  group by index_object_id, index_schema, index_table, is_local order by COUNT(*) ASC;
 ```
-2. (optional) Save the results to a separate text file
+2. Save the results to a separate text file
 3. Run the below query to generate DROP INDEX statements
 ```sql
 select 'DROP '||case when IS_LOCAL then 'LOCAL' else 'GLOBAL' end||' INDEX ON "'||INDEX_SCHEMA||'"."'||INDEX_TABLE||'" ('||GROUP_CONCAT(('"'||COLUMN_NAME||'"')  order by